AICoE/manage-dependencies-tutorial/docs/thoth-aicoe-services.md

 Now everything is set on your container registry and the AICoE-CI will be able to push to your container image in your registry.
 Last step will be configuring the AICOE-CI to know where to push.

-## 5. Edit `.aicoe-ci.yaml`
+### 6. Edit `.aicoe-ci.yaml`

-The last step is to add the [aicoe-ci configuration file](https://github.com/AICoE/aicoe-ci#aicoe-ci-configuration-file).
-Configuration files allows user assign details about the build requirements and specify base image and registry details for build and push.
+The last step is to edit the [aicoe-ci configuration file](https://github.com/AICoE/aicoe-ci#aicoe-ci-configuration-file).
+This tutorial is based on [project-template][8], therefore the .thoth.yaml is already present.
+The `.aicoe.yaml` onfiguration file allows user to assign details about the build requirements and specify base image and registry details for build and push.
 For the purpose of this tutorial, the [.aicoe-ci.yaml](../.aicoe-ci.yaml) file is already present.
 However, you may need to edit some of the fields for your personal access, namely `registry-org`, `registry-project`, and `registry-secret`.

 ```yaml
 check: